Criminal record: Consequences of a criminal record

 For a person to be eligible to join certain professions, it may required that the person not have a criminal record or to pass an ethics review based upon the nature and seriousness of any past convictions.
 Professions that may not be open to those with criminal records or serious convictions include legal practice, teaching, and law enforcement.
 A foreign national with a criminal record may be prevented from getting a visa to enter the country.

 Declaration about Behaviour

-Close to the opposite of a criminal record is a Declaration about Behaviour (Dutch: Verklaring omtrent het Gedrag or VOG).
+Close to the opposite of a criminal record is a Declaration about Behaviour, or as the English translation on the paper itself is called: 'Declaration of Conduct' (Dutch: Verklaring omtrent het Gedrag or VOG).
 This declaration is needed to apply for certain jobs, e.g. some government jobs, army positions, policing, or working as a security guard.
 The VOG will be given if the person: